400-Lumen Portable Rugged COB Work Light for $7

 Please close this dialog and try and again

+Tenkoo via Amazon offers its Tenkoo 28-LED 10-watt Motion Sensor Solar Street Light for $97.99.
+Coupon code "FUO4V22K" cuts that to $58.79.
+With free shipping, that's tied with our mention from two weeks ago, $40 off, and the lowest price we could find Buy Now

-Comoors US via Amazon offers the Coomoors Garage Ceiling Light in 60W Ordinary for $38.99.
-Clip the 10% off coupon on the product page and apply code "6GB5NZXH" to drop it to $23.39.
-With free shipping, that's tied with our mention from last month, $16 off, and the lowest price we could find.
+Fuliconn via Amazon offers the Mopzlink 60-watt Standard LED Garage Ceiling Light in Warm White for $38.99.
+Clip the on-page 10% off coupon and apply code "HH7RSO54" to drop that to $25.34.
+With free shipping, that's $21 off and the lowest price we could find, although we saw it for $5 less a month ago.
 Buy Now

+Amazon offers the Sterno Home Paradise 50-watt Landscape Lighting Transformer for $37.61 with free shipping.
+That's the lowest price we could find by $22.

-Yizhan Lighting via Amazon offers the Moami Linkable LED Garage Lights 4-Pack for $89.99.
-Coupon code "2500SHOP" drops the price to $67.49.
-With free shipping, that's $23 off and the lowest price we could find.
+Amazon offers the Coast G20 Inspection Beam Penlight LED Flashlight for $8.31 with free shipping for Prime members.
+That's tied with our mention from a week ago and the best price we could find today by $2.
 Buy Now

 Amazon offers the Nilight 20" LED Light Bar for $32.40 with free shipping.
 That's the lowest price we could find by $6.
-Buy Now

-Note: Update: The price has increased to $38.65.
 Buy Now